How Far Behind In Child Support Before Jail In Missouri?

 Missouri Deadbeat Dad Law

 When a non-custodial parent is behind on child support payments, he or she may worry about the possibility of jail time.
-However, there are a variety of child support enforcement alternatives available with the Missouri Family Support Division to motivate parents to pay before the option of jail comes up.
+However, there are a variety of child support laws enforcement alternatives available with the Missouri Family Support Division to motivate parents to pay before the option of jail comes up.
 The Family Support Division (FSD) assists households by supplying the following services surrounding child support:

 - Establishing support orders: FSD establishes child support orders when an order does not exist.
 When figuring out the quantity of the kid assistance payment, FSD personnel utilize the child support standards developed by the Missouri Supreme Court.
 The standards take the earnings of each parent into account.